flonatel/pipexec/README.md

 stops the whole pipe and itself.
 When *pipexec* received a SIGHUP the pipe of commands is restarted.
 When one command in the pipe exits with a signal, the pipe of commands is restarted.

-With *pipexec* it is possible to build up a hole graph of commands connected by arbitrary pipes as edges.

 # Usage
     $ ./pipexec -h